AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 }
 ```

+This has no links though.
 Imagine a media type `vnd.myapi.orders+json` representing a list of orders like the HAL example.
-Our response might look like this:
+The response might look like this:

 ```json
 HTTP/1.1 200 OK